-BG: That would have to be my “Breathing Ball.”
-It’s a simple colorful toy,an expandable ball, that I use to teach the kids how to focus and breathe properly.
-It gives them visual pairing of the feeling of diaphragm moving (interoception) and a sense of lungs, belly, back, and ribs expanding (proprioception).
-They can also hear their breath as this happens (auditory processing) so that breathing becomes deeper, fuller and a complete sensory experience.
+BG: That would have to be my "Breathing Ball."
+It's a simple colorful toy, an expandable ball, that I use to teach the kids how to focus and breathe properly.
+It gives them a visual pairing of the feeling of diaphragm moving (interoception) and a sense of lungs, belly, back, and ribs expanding (proprioception).
+They can also hear their breath as this happens (auditory processing) so that breathing becomes deeper, fuller and complete sensory experience.
 This instantly creates body awareness and integrates and calms the CNS.
-So this simple toy becomes a useful tool and a symbol for integration and self calming.
+So this simple toy becomes a useful tool and a symbol for the integration and self-calming.
 I could not live without it!

 FF: If you could give one piece of advice to a parent who's child has just been diagnosed, what would it be?

 BG: I don't know if there is any one piece of advice but I would definitely tell them "You don't have to be entirely alone in this."
 All the information is overwhelming and all the feelings of fear, anger, self-doubt, and concern come with it.
 Let yourself feel it, and then don't let it change your focus.
 There are so many resources out there to help you and other parents that are on the same path, so lean on them when you need to.
 No matter how frustrating it gets, take things one step at a time and remember to first take care of yourself.